SupperSu/Image_Clef/README.md

 # Model for Image CLEF competition.
-Bsed on Residual-Net101 and LSTM
+Model is based on Residual-Net101 and LSTM medical image caption, get bleu score 0.20, trained on 222,000 images on amazon ec2.
+TODO: refactor codes, and redesign attention module to use medical concepts.
 ## sample output
 ![](/brain.jpg)
 **prediction:** ct scan showing a large retroperitoneal hematoma with associated left hydronephrosis